Hōnen: Exile and the final years

-Exile and the Final Years

-Hōnen was exiled to Tosa, but the movement in Kyoto had not thoroughly gone away.
+While Hōnen and some key disciples were exiled to Tosa province, his movement in Kyoto remained strong.
 While in exile, Hōnen spread the teachings to the people he met - fishermen, prostitutes, and the peasantry.
-In 1211 the nembutsu ban was ultimately lifted, and Hōnen was permitted to return to Kyoto.
+The emperor soon rescinded the exile however, though Hōnen only returned to Kyoto in 1211.
 In 1212, the following year, Hōnen died in Kyoto, but was able to compose the One-Sheet Document (一枚起請文, Ichimai-kishōmon) a few days before he died.

 Character

-Analysis of various historical documents by the Jodo Shu Research Institute suggests several obvious characteristics of Hōnen's personality: